 - Whether adequate signage was in place for any repairs, obstructions or risks that could not be immediately rectified.

 The Highways Act 1980 serves to offer guidance on personal injury claims processes and provides the legal grounds and considerations for both parties with regards to pursuing a legal case.

 Do I have a claim against the highway authority?

 If you have been injured in an accident within the past three years that was caused by a poorly maintained road, pavement or walkway, you could be entitled to claim compensation.
-To have your accident and injury assessed by an experienced personal injury solicitor, contact us today to arrange a free case assessment.
-If you have a valid claim, our solicitors can help you pursue your claim for accident compensation on a no win no fee basis.
+To have your accident and injury assessed by an experienced personal injury solicitor, call free on 0800 678 1410 or request a call back.
+If you have a valid claim, your solicitor can help you pursue your claim for accident compensation on a no win no fee basis.